dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 Martindale Army Heliport	|1
 Stinson Municipal Airport	|1

-The dataset would be helpful if it could capture more specific information to a datapoint like for example if we want to dive deeper into specifics and would like to get metrics like most popular airlines in the dataset, number of passangers travelling at a given point of time we may not be able to do as we dont have enough information captured in the datset to do the same.
+The dataset would be helpful if it could capture specific information on a datapoint, for example if we want to dive deeper into specifics and would like to get metrics like most popular airlines in the dataset, number of passengers traveling at a given point of time we may not be able to do as we dont have enough information captured in the datset to do the same.

 #### Potential Issues
 * Capturing specific information on datapoint would require more contributions from the users
-* The dataset has to be constantly updated with latest specifcs
+* The dataset has to be constantly updated with latest infromation on the datapoint
+* It will increase the errors on the dataset

 ## Conclusion
 As part of the project I was successfully able to extract a dataset, define questions and explore the data using data exploratory and wrangling techniques to anwser the questions.
-As part of the anaylysis I have encounterd some issues while celaning up the data and were able to handle issues to overcome the same.
-Also provided suggestions to help to improve the dataset.
+As part of the anaylysis I have encounterd some issues while cleaning up the data and were able to handle issues to overcome the same.
+In addition to that I have provided suggestions to help to improve the dataset.

 ## References
 * SQLite Tutorial http://www.sqlitetutorial.net/sqlite-sample-database/